 Fastest option — nearly instant

-Pay for your transfer with a credit card, debit card or PayPal balance.
-You’ll pay more in fees, but your money arrives in as little as 15 minutes, if not instantly.
-Your credit card might charge you an additional cash advance fee, further increasing the cost of your total transfer.
+Pay for your transfer with a credit card, debit card or PayPal balance and your money arrives in as little as 15 minutes, if not instantly.
+However, your credit card might charge you an additional cash advance fee.
 Some destinations may take longer to receive money, even when paying by credit or debit card.

 Cheapest option — up to 4 business days

-Using a bank account to pay for your transfer is often the cheapest way to send money, but it’s the slowest.
+Using a bank account to pay for your transfer is often the slowest way to send money.
 Sending money to your recipient’s bank account may also delay the transfer time.

 What currencies can I send with Xoom?

 Xoom can send to more than 150 countries and territories worldwide.
-Xoom can be sent from residents in the UK, Canada, the United States, and select countries in Europe.
-You can look at the full list of currencies here, but some of the popular currencies that Xoom supports include:
+Xoom can be sent from residents in Ireland and select countries in Europe as well as the UK, the US and Canada.
+Some of the popular currencies that Xoom supports include:

 What are Xoom’s sending limits?

 Xoom separates accounts into three levels based on how much verification you’ve given.
-For UK residents, it looks like:
+For residents in Ireland, it looks like: